lonnis7478/nanoDx_GPU/README.md

 # Input data

 The pipeline takes one top level folder per sample as input.
-The base directory is set in the `config.yaml` file.
+The base directory is set in the `config.yaml` file using the `FAST5_basedir` option.

-So for each sample, `<BASEDIR>/<samplename>/` should contain all FAST5 files.
+So for each sample, `<BASEDIR>/<samplename>/` should contain all FAST5 or POD5 files.
 All subfolders are processed recursively.
-The current version of the pipeline requires multi-FAST5 files.
-If you have data with the old format, you can convert them using [single_to_multi_fast5](https://github.com/nanoporetech/ont_fast5_api) script provided by ONT.
+The pipeline can handle multi-read FAST5 or POD5 files.
+If you have older single-read FAST5 data, you can convert them using [single_to_multi_fast5](https://github.com/nanoporetech/ont_fast5_api) script provided by ONT.

 # Output